 9th June 2018

-From traditional seaside locations to rural country pubs, the Wirral Ale trail has a uniquely diverse selection of pubs and venues with one thing in common, great Real Ales.
-All of the pubs have great ale at the heart of what they do.
-Don’t you worry about how to get to all these pubs as the event is set up so you don’t need to drive and allows you to concentrate on one thing, enjoying the hospitality and your friends along with our Great British Ale including from local microbreweries such as Peerless and Brimstage.
+There’s no need to worry about how to get to all these pubs as the event is set up so you don’t need to drive and allows you to concentrate on one thing, enjoying the hospitality and your friends along with our Great British Ale including from local microbreweries such as Peerless and Brimstage.

 Marine Promenade, Wallasey CH45 2JT